In an increasingly diverse and global marketplace, some students may wonder about the long-term relevancy of a specific area of study.

 Flexibility and Growth Potential

-Several business-related careers are expected to see faster-than-average growth through 2020, according to the U.S. Bureau of Labor Statistics (BLS) Occupational Outlook Handbook, 2012-2013 Edition.
-For example, employment among market research analysts is projected to jump by more than 40% before the decade’s end, while accountants and auditors should see about 16% employment growth, the BLS reported.
+Several business-related careers are expected to see faster-than-average growth through 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+For example, employment among market research analysts is projected to jump 19% before the decade’s end, while accountants and auditors should see about 11% employment growth, the BLS reported.

 As the marketplace evolves – and an individual’s life situation and interests fluctuate over time – a business degree can provide a solid foundation from which to build new skills and career opportunities.
 With a growing number of regionally accredited colleges and universities now offering degree programs online, there is more flexibility and convenience for prospective students who may have to juggle work, family or military commitments.